-Dan manages all corporate & individual donations, event sponsorships, and non-government grants.
+Dan oversees all corporate & individual donations, event sponsorships, and non-government grants.
 Prior to joining the staff at Habitat, Dan was President of Omega Systems, a personnel recruiting and consultation company.

 He has a BS Engineering degree from the US Naval Academy and a Masters Communication Management degree from the US Naval Post Graduate School.

 Family Services Manager

 Sharon's adventure with Habitat for Humanity SHR started in 2002 in a tiny office on the 4th floor of the BB&T Bank building on Main Street in Norfolk.
 Sharon has been a team player in some of HFHSHR’s most memorable projects like the “Sweet 16” as well as the “48-hour Blitz Build”.

 Sharon’s passion is assisting qualified families with the homeownership process, from selection to closing and beyond.
 Sharon is responsible for providing the Family Selection Committee with qualified applicants and assist in handpicking the families to partner with Habitat.
 Sharon leads the training for our Partner Families by providing budget and credit counseling, first time homebuyer classes and ensuring the families have what they need to be a successful homeowner.
 She also prepares grant packages for qualified families to apply for closing cost and down payment assistance through local, state and federal government programs.

 Sharon’s full time passion is being NANA to her three granddaughters and one grandson.